Games on Endogenous Networks: Perverse consequences of group design

 We now turn to our first application, using the tractability our characterizations afford to incorporate a network formation analysis into the peer effects model of \citet{Carrelletal2013}. \citet{Carrelletal2013} estimated academic peer effects among first-year cadets at the US Air Force Academy (using a standard model that took networks as exogenous) and then used these estimates to inform the assignment of new cadets to squadrons---administratively designed peer groups of about 30 cadets.
 Based on a first cohort of randomly assigned squadrons, the authors concluded that being in a squadron with higher-performing peers\footnote{Specifically, those entering with relatively high scores on the verbal section of the SAT exam.} led to better academic performance among less prepared cadets.
 In the treatment group of a later cohort, incoming cadets with less preparation were systematically placed in squadrons with larger numbers of high-ability peers.
 While the researchers' goal was to improve the performance of the less prepared cadets,\footnote{The precise objective they were maximizing was the performance of the bottom third of cadets.} the intervention ultimately backfired: these students performed significantly worse.
 In this section, we present a model showing that our theory can simultaneously explain two distinctive features of the Air Force study: \begin{enumerate} \item When peer group composition changes slightly, low-ability cadets are better off when they have more high-ability peers, and

 \item Larger changes in peer group composition eliminate or even reverse this effect. \end{enumerate}

-Broadly, our results show that stable graphs become more fragmented if private incentives or abilities are more heterogeneous.
+Broadly, our results show that stable graphs become more fragmented if private returns to effort $b_i$, which can be interpreted as ability levels, are more heterogeneous.
 Thus, placing cadets of high and low abilities together, without cadets of middle ability to bridge the gap, can result in isolated cliques that eliminate the desired spillovers.

-Methodologically, this application illustrates that our main theorems can apply to a natural specification of link formation and action choice suited to a practical setting.
-Our characterization implies an overlapping cliques structure that makes it tractable to analyze these outcomes and their welfare implications both numerically and analytically.